samcn8/topas/README.md

 ## Building

-To build Topas Chess, you need Rust.
+To build Topas, you need Rust.
 Instructions for installing Rust (with Cargo) are found here: https://www.rust-lang.org/learn/get-started.

 After Rust is installed, you can build using `cargo` like this: